LouisPeng/RenderScript-ImageFilter/README.md

 RenderScript-ImageFilter
 ========================

-Implements the ImageFilter by RenderScript( Idea from ImageFilterForAndroid)
+Implements the ImageFilter by RenderScript.